lxndrv/PIF/definitions/concept-resonance.md

 **Not all interactions are equal.** Two entities can be in physical proximity, yet fail to interact meaningfully if their properties do not align.

+**You cannot interact with a system if you do not share its scale, protocol, or language.**

+This is true whether the "system" is:
+- An atom (requires matching energy levels)
+- A cell (requires matching chemical signals)
+- A mind (requires matching conceptual frameworks)
+- A society (requires matching cultural norms)

 Resonance captures this fundamental principle:

 $$\text{Interaction Efficiency} \propto \text{Resonance}$$

-Where resonance is determined by compatibility across multiple dimensions.
+Where resonance is determined by compatibility across multiple dimensions—what engineers call "impedance matching," what biologists call "receptor-ligand fit," and what communicators call "shared understanding."

 ---